NativeScript/docs-v7/plugins/ui-plugin.md

 * The *Styler* concept - the mapping of a JavaScript value to the corresponding native widget's property is delegated to an external object, named `Styler`.

 > The properties, common for each native widget, are handled by the `DefaultStyler`.
 Other properties are specific on a per widget type.
-For example, the [TextView](http://developer.android.com/reference/android/widget/TextView.html) widgets&mdash;these are handled by the specific `TextViewStyler`. <Comment: Please review that my edits to the previous two sentences did not create an error.>
+For example, the [TextView](http://developer.android.com/reference/android/widget/TextView.html) widgets&mdash;these are handled by the specific `TextViewStyler`.

 The `DefaultStyler` handles the following [properties](http://uatdocs.nativescript.org/styling#supported-properties):